 Message From the Chair

-Stephen Imbeau MD, FACAAI, Vice Chair
+Stephen Imbeau MD, FACAAI, Chair

 For his efforts on behalf of his patients and the specialty, Dr. Imbeau has been honored by both the South Carolina Senate and House of Representatives.
-He has always been politically active, staying heavily involved in local, state and national politics for nearly 30 years.
+He has always been politically active, staying heavily involved in local, state and national politics for more than 30 years.
 He has worked as a campaign volunteer in more than 10 local races, eight state races and nine national races, including three Presidential campaigns.
 “Six out of eight of our South Carolina Federal Legislators have been to my home and three have been overnight house guests,” said Dr. Imbeau.

 James L. Sublett, MD, FACAAI, Executive Director of Advocacy and Governmental Affairs